Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Experiments

-A reasonable question to ask is whether the additional time taken by the initialization step is worth the improvement in performance.
-Counterintuitively, we observe that the total time taken when initializing with \kernelSOS{} is similar to that taken when randomly initializing, despite \kernelSOS{} being considerably more costly than random sampling.
+Finally, we investigate whether the additional time taken by the initialization step is worth the improvement in performance.
+Counterintuitively, we observe that the total time taken when initializing with \kernelSOS{} is slightly smaller than the time taken when randomly initializing, despite the initialization part being considerably more costly for \kernelSOS{}.
 This is because \kernelSOS{} initialization reduces the number of iterations needed by \ac{FDDP} to converge by 77\% on average, as shown in Fig.~\ref{fig:warmstarting-time}.
-As the initial guess provided by \kernelSOS{} is closer to a local minimum or in a region with better conditioning, \ac{FDDP} converges faster and requires fewer iterations to converge.
-The best-sample initialization reduces the number of iterations needed to converge only slightly, while requiring a significant time to evaluate the cost of 100 trajectories; as a result, the best-sample method is the slowest of the three.
-In summary, \kernelSOS{} discovers higher-quality solutions in the same amount of time as random sampling methods.
+As the initial guess provided by \kernelSOS{} is closer to a local minimum or in a region with better conditioning, \ac{FDDP} requires fewer iterations.
+This can be seen in Fig.~\ref{fig:trajectories-convergence}, where \kernelSOS{} makes FDDP converge faster and to lower values than other initialization methods.
+On the other hand, the best-sample initialization reduces the number of iterations needed to converge only slightly, while requiring a significant time to evaluate the cost of 100 trajectories; as a result, the best-sample method is the slowest of the three.
+In summary, \kernelSOS{} discovers higher-quality solutions slightly faster than random sampling methods.